From the desk of our Tableau expert: part 3

 A: Tableau Desktop offers multiple ways to share what you’ve done.
 You can:

-- Publish to Tableau Server (see Senturus webinar about Tableau Server) and any licensed Tableau Server user can see, and interact with, what you’ve made available.
+- Publish to Tableau Server (see our on-demand webinar about Tableau Server) and any licensed Tableau Server user can see, and interact with, what you’ve made available.

 - Extract the data needed and save your works as a packaged workbook (.twbx extension).
 That file can be sent to users with the free Tableau reader.
 Users can interact with whatever you’ve built with the extracted data.